Skip to main content

 Denver is a huge city.
 Where you stay may depend on which parts of town you think you’ll be in most.
 That being said, there are certainly no shortage of wonderful places to stay in the Mile High City.
 Here are a few that we’d recommend:

-● Kimpton Hotel Monaco Denver, at 1717 Champa Street, for a convenient downtown location and a fun boutique hotel experience.
-This place is also great for families.
+• Kimpton Hotel Monaco Denver at 1717 Champa Street, for a convenient downtown location and a fun boutique hotel experience.
+Also great for families.

 Restaurants To Try

-Unlike some other major cities, Denver isn’t known as a mecca for foodies (or food snobs, as some like to call them).
-But there are all kind of amazing options, from classic Southwest Tex Mex to fine dining to all-American steak and potato meals.
+Unlike some other major cities, Denver isn’t known as a mecca for foodies.
+But there are all kinds of amazing options, from classic Southwest Tex-Mex to fine dining to all-American steak and potato meals.
 Here are a few suggestions:

-• Mercantile Dining & Provision at 1701 Wynkoop Street (Union Station), for delicious seasonal farm-to-table cuisine.
+• Mercantile Dining & Provision at Union Station, for delicious seasonal farm-to-table cuisine.

-• Uncle at 2215 West 32nd Avenue, which is known for having excellent ramen.
+• Uncle at 2215 West 32nd Avenue, known for excellent ramen.

-• El Taco De Mexico at 714 Santa Fe Drive, for incredible authentic Mexican food.
-This taqueria doesn’t look like much, but it has the best green chili in town.
+• El Taco De Mexico at 714 Santa Fe Drive, for incredible authentic Mexican food — the best green chili in town.

-• Guard and Grace at 1801 California Street, for a new generation style steakhouse that has a top notch raw bar.
+• Guard and Grace at 1801 California Street, a new-generation steakhouse with a top-notch raw bar.

 • Sushi Den at 1487 Pearl Street, for those nights when nothing but sushi will do.